Tessa Joseph

 Tessa Joseph is an Indian model-turned-actress who works in Malayalam films and television.
 She made her acting debut in 2003 with Pattalam.

 Early and personal life

 Born to M.K George and Achimma, Tessa attended St. Antony's Public School & Junior College, Anakkal, Kanjirappally.
-She finished her early education at Mater Dei in New Delhi and finished her college education at St. Teresa’s college, Cochin.
+She finished her early education at Mater Dei in New Delhi and finished her college education at St. Teresa's college, Cochin.

 Career

-She made her debut as a heroine opposite Mammootty, in the movie Pattalam, directed by Lal Jose in the year 2003.

-She was handpicked by Lal Jose when she was successfully hosting the popular TV show Hello Good Evening in Kairali TV.
-She took a break from movies, after her debut, though she was active in TV shows and in TV commercials.
-She has made a comeback into the movie industry in the year 2015 playing the role of a journalist in the movie, Njan Samvidhanam Cheyyum by Balachandra Menon.
-This was followed by her role as "Rajamma" in the movie, Rajamma @yahoo.
-She played the pivotal role of an advocate, Adv.
-Anu G. Nair for the movie Marupadi, directed by V. M Vinu and the role of Sujatha, a mother of two main characters, in the movie, Goldcoins by Pramod Gopal, both of which saw their releases in 2016 and 2017 respectively.
+She made her debut as a heroine opposite Mammootty, in the movie Pattalam (2003).
+She hosted the TV show Hello Good Evening in Kairali TV, and did TV shows and commercials.
+She returned to the movie industry in 2015, playing the role of a journalist in Njan Samvidhanam Cheyyum.
+Then she played Rajamma in Rajamma @ Yahoo.
+She played the role of an advocate, Anu G. Nair, in Marupadi (2016) and Sujatha, a mother of two main characters, in the movie Goldcoins (2017).